 Some of my most prized possessions are classic anthologies of ghost and horror stories, and it was long an ambition of mine to add to this pantheon by editing a few of my own.
 Well, several years ago now, I took this leap and have been editing a series of folklore-themed horror anthologies called TERROR TALES ..., each volume set in a different geographical region of the UK (and maybe beyond, depending on how long the series lasts).
-The first ten books, TERROR TALES OF THE LAKE DISTRICT, LONDON, EAST ANGLIA, THE COTSWOLDS, THE SEASIDE, WALES, YORKSHIRE, THE SCOTTISH HIGHLANDS, THE OCEAN and CORNWALL are now available to order - see below for full tables of contents, blurbs etc.
+The first 11 books, TERROR TALES OF THE LAKE DISTRICT, LONDON, EAST ANGLIA, THE COTSWOLDS, THE SEASIDE, WALES, YORKSHIRE, THE SCOTTISH HIGHLANDS, THE OCEAN, CORNWALL and NORTHWEST ENGLAND are now available to order - see below for full tables of contents, blurbs etc.

 The idea behind this series is to combine my interest in the weird and strange with my fascination for localised mythology, folklore and history, and at the same time to present some fantastic new fiction from some of the top horror authors around, alongside one or two timely reprints.